brunoV/throttler/README.md

 * Control both average rate and burstiness.
 * Accurate over a large range of rates.
 * Lightweight.
 Based on [core.async][4], does not rely on `Thread/sleep` so each throttler does not require a dedicated thread.
-Use as many throttlers as you want.
+Use as many as you want.
 * Throttle a single function/channel or a group under the same rate using statistical multiplexing.